Retirement Plans Overview

 Duke offers two different types of retirement plans.
 Eligibility for participation in these plans is determined by whether you are paid biweekly or monthly.
-Both plans provide a comparable retirement income.
-Download a PDF showing how the plans differ.
+Both plans provide a comparable retirement benefit.

 Biweekly Paid Employees